iranzo/stampython/README.md

 - `/stats show (user|chat)` will list the list of users/chats and time of last update

 ### Auto-karma triggers
-Bot allows to trigger auto-karma events, so when key word is given, it will trigger an event to increase karma value for other words
+Bot allows to trigger auto-karma events, so when keyword is given, it will trigger an event to increase karma value for other words
 - `/autok key=value` Will create a new auto-karma trigger, so each time `key` is used, it will trigger value++ event
 - `/alias list [word]` Will show current defined autokarma triggers and in case a word is provided will search based on that word
 - `/alias delete key=value` will delete a previously defined auto-karma so no more auto-karma events will be triggered for that pair